How to Write a Small Business Plan

 3. Write your business plan using the components of a business plan

-Company description in a business plan includes key information about your business.
-This information for a business plan entails the business registered name, brief business history, physical address of the business and contact information.
+The company description in a business plan includes key information about your business.
+This information for a business plan entails the registered business name, a brief business history, the physical address of the business, and contact information.

-Other information to put include website, social media pages that the business has.
-Indicate also the business model whether it’s a business to business or a business to customer kind of model.
-Include the names of key people in your business as well as their background.
+Other information to put in includes the website and social media pages that the business has.
+Indicate also the business model, whether it’s a business-to-business or a business-to-customer kind of model.
+Include the names of key people in your business as well as their backgrounds.

 In the company description section, explain how your business stands out from competitors.
-Elaborate what problem your business solves and how your business offers solutions to consumers.
-Breakdown the strengths of your business.
+Elaborate on what problems your business solves and how it offers solutions to consumers.
+Break down the strengths of your business.

 Write the market analysis